Conn 6M 'Underslung' alto saxophone (Mk VIII)

 The keywork has its pros and cons.

-and ergonomics.
-Players who own exclusively modern horns will often baulk
+design and ergonomics.
+Players who own exclusively modern horns

-bell.
+of the bell.
 This wasn't quite so much of a revolution - this setup

 I still feel this design to be a winner in terms of feel and response.

 the one thing that tends to let the 6M down is one of the features

 in place, the theory being that the action would then be constantly

 For more information have a peek at my review of the 10M